-What makes this chicken salad truly special is the delicious pan-fried chicken breast, the salad dressing that is so good that you could just drink it, and the crispy homemade croutons.
-All three are family favorites, and when combined together, they make one ridiculously good chicken salad.
+What makes this version of panzanella truly special is the pieces of toasted homemade sourdough bread, delicious pan-fried chicken breast, and the Italian-style salad dressing that is so good that you could just drink it.
+All three are family favorites, and when combined together, they make one ridiculously good Italian bread salad or panzanella.
 So good in fact that you just can’t have enough of it.
 The salad is also fairly light and you could end up eating quite a bit before you know it.
 So, be forewarned and think about doubling the recipe.

-Some tips for making this chicken salad taste best
+Some tips for making Italian bread salad taste best

 - Make the vegetables and the dressing a few hours ahead, mix and let sit at room temperature to allow flavor to develop.

-- Prepare the croutons close to serving the salad.
+- Toast the bread pieces close to serving the salad.
 Do not mix in until the very last minute, or just simply place on top.
-If you mix the croutons in too early they will soak up the dressing and become wet and soggy.
+If you mix the bread in too early they will soak up the dressing and become wet and soggy.
 Use good quality sourdough bread.
-Great bread makes great croutons.
+Italian or French.
+Or whatever sourdough bread you like.
+Great bread makes great panzanella.

-- The chicken salad is best when the chicken is hot and fresh off the pan.
+- The is best when it’s hot and fresh off the pan.
 Hence, I always cook the chicken right before serving the salad.
 Again, you can mix it in or just scatter chicken pieces on top.